-BIND 9.18 requires libuv 1.x or higher.
+BIND 9.18 requires libuv 1.0.0 or higher, using libuv >= 1.40.0 is recommended.
+Compiling or running with libuv 1.35.0 or 1.36.0 is not supported, as this could lead to an assertion failure in the UDP receive code.
 On older systems, an updated libuv package needs to be installed from sources such as EPEL, PPA, or other native sources.
 The other option is to build and install libuv from source.